-If you are looking for a break away to see the beautiful city of Cambridge and it's surroundings, then look no further than Quiet Waters Caravan Park, situated in the delightful village of Hemingford Abbots, Cambridgeshire, along the banks of the River Ouse.
+If you are looking for a break away to see the beautiful city of Cambridge and its surroundings, then look no further than Quiet Waters Caravan Park, situated in the delightful village of Hemingford Abbots, in Huntingdon, Cambridgeshire - along the banks of the River Ouse.

 Cambridgeshire is notable for delightful villages set in picturesque locations, and Hemingford Abbots, adjoining the Great Ouse River, is no exception.